siyul-park/uniflow/docs/architecture.md

 Activated nodes monitor sockets or files and execute workflows.
 Each node spawns an independent process, isolating its execution flow from other nodes to optimize resource management.

 Nodes open ports through these processes and create writers to send packets to connected nodes.
 The payload is converted into common types for transmission.
 Connected nodes create readers to process waiting packets and pass the results to the next node or return them.

+Connected nodes monitor whether a new process has opened the port and create readers accordingly.
+These readers continuously process waiting packets and pass the processed results to the next node or return them.

 ```text
    +-----------------------+          +-----------------------+